grasswire/chat-app/docs/v1/architecture.md

 Tenancy is defined as one server "owning" all traffic and websocket connections for a single chat room.

+Probably want a queue for chat room migrations so we don't screw ourselves in a blackout.

 ## Tenancy Pros

 - Potentially lower latency (doesn't round-trip through Redis/Kafka)